An introduction to information security program creation and maintenance

 The (District/Organization) Information Security Program will be based on sound risk management principles and a lifecycle of continuous improvement as depicted in the (District/Organization) Security Program Lifecycle in Fig.1.

-Figure1: (District/Organization) Information Security Program Lifecycle
+Figure1: Steps of the Information Security Program Lifecycle

 Develop to Approve

 At this point in the lifecycle, (District/Organization) is planning what policies are needed and what they must contain.
 Once the policies are finished being developed they will move on for approval by the board of directors.
 The policy approval process is depicted in Figure 2.

 Figure 2: (District/Organization) Information Security Policy Approval Process.